IIIT-Programming-Club/iiit-programming-club.github.io/docs/felicity/code-craft.md

 # CodeCraft

 CodeCraft is IIIT-H's annual programming contest.
-The event comes under Threads, the annual tech fest at IIIT.
+The event comes under Felicity, the annual techno-cultural fest at IIIT-H!
 They are usually div1/2 contests conducted on [Codeforces](https://codeforces.com/), with special prizes for top Indian performers.

 A list of the previous CodeCraft's conducted can be found below